crosser/pdns-pipe-nmc/README.md

 ## Status

 Alpha.
-It is largely untested, and there are loose ends in the functionality.
-For example, `delegate` does not work yet, version in the `SOA` record is bogus.
-Some of the the problems are due to incomplete and/or imprecise
+It is insufficiently tested, and there are loose ends in the functionality.
+For example, version in the `SOA` record is bogus.
-[definition of the domain data format](https://wiki.namecoin.info/index.php?title=Domain_Name_Specification) on the wiki.
+Some of the the problems are due to incomplete and/or imprecise [definition of the domain data format](https://wiki.namecoin.info/index.php?title=Domain_Name_Specification) on the wiki.
 That said, I am using it to access some of the `.bit` websites and did not notice anomalies so far.